ltrgoddard/thesis/temp.markdown

 -----------------

-\singlespacing Due to the large number of letters cited from some boxes, archival materials are listed in chronological order, with folder and/or envelope numbers where necessary, under subheadings indicating the collection, series and box in which they may be found.
+\singlespacing Due to the large number of letters cited from some boxes, archival materials are listed in chronological order, with folder and\slash or envelope numbers where necessary, under subheadings indicating the collection, series and box in which they may be found.

 ### Thomas J. Dodd Research Center, University of Connecticut